EarthScope/libmseed/INSTALL.md

 A simple 'make' on most Unix-like systems should build the library.

 The included Makefile should work for most Unix-like environments and most make variants.
-It is know to work with GNU make, which, if not the default, is sometimes installed as gmake.
+It is known to work with GNU make, which, if not the default, is sometimes installed as gmake.

 The CC, CFLAGS, LDFLAGS and CPPFLAGS environment variables can be set